Pomax/arduino-midi-recorder/README.md

     print(f"Updated {filename} track length to {track_length}")
 ```

-Now, every time we want to load our `.mid` files from SD card into a DAW or other MIDI-compatible program, we can just run this file first, and irrespective of whether our `.mid` files had valid track length values or not, they will be guaranteed to have correct values once the script finishes.
+With this, every time we want to load our `.mid` files from SD card into a DAW or other MIDI-compatible program, we can just run this script first, and irrespective of whether our `.mid` files had valid track length values or not they will be guaranteed to have correct values once the script finishes.

 (You can also directly download this script [here](https://raw.githubusercontent.com/Pomax/arduino-midi-recorder/master/fix.py))